GoalsStandard

 Box breathingStructured composure without sedation.

-Anxiety Reset ProtocolAuralize's three-week drill of the three-tool stack.
+Anxiety Reset ProtocolAuralize's 10-session drill of the three-tool stack.

 Criteria